queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 69,700

 10 shields (regen 5).
-You are considered proficient with this armor even if you lack proficiency with heavy armor..
+You are considered proficient with this armor even if you lack proficiency with heavy armor.

 ___Set Bonus (2 of 4).___ +1 AC.